Quaim/Capstone_Django_Project/TESTING.md

 Use this space to discuss testing the live/deployed site on various browsers.

-Consider testing at least 3 different browsers, if available on your system.
+Consider testing AT LEAST 3 different browsers, if available on your system.

+You DO NOT need to use all of the browsers below, just pick any 3 (minimum).

 Recommended browsers to consider:
 - [Chrome](https://www.google.com/chrome)